-- 1. Participants contact the AptiLab team to place an order in advance. - 2.
-Procurement, preparation, dispensing and quality control testing of test materials according to published schedule. - 3.
-Dispatch of test materials to Participants. - 4.
-Participants analyze the test materials and report their results via the AptiLab Hub website, as instructed, within the specified deadline. - 5.
+- 1. Participants contact Aptilab's team to place an order. - 2.
+Procurement, preparation, dispensing and quality control testing of test materials. - 3.
+Dispatch of test materials to participants. - 4.
+Participants analyse the test materials and report their results via the Aptilab Hub website, as instructed within the specified deadline. - 5.
 Closing the data entry. - 6.
 Reference values are determined using various reference methods specific to the selected analytes. - 7.
 A statistical analysis of the results is carried out using validated software and the laboratory performance is assessed. - 8.
-Reports are compiled and distributed to Participants via the AptiLab Hub website. - 9.
+Reports are compiled and distributed to participants via the Aptilab Hub website. - 9.
 Rounds are reviewed, and requirements for subsequent rounds are identified. - 10.
 Planning for the next round is initiated.